awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-rtmp-values-specify.md

 The price class that corresponds with the maximum price that you want to pay for CloudFront service\.
 By default, CloudFront serves your objects from edge locations in all CloudFront regions\.

-For more information about price classes and about how your choice of price class affects CloudFront performance for your distribution, see [Choosing the Price Class for a CloudFront Distribution](PriceClass.md)\.
+For more information about price classes and about how your choice of price class affects CloudFront performance for your distribution, see [Choosing the price class for a CloudFront distribution](PriceClass.md)\.
 For information about CloudFront pricing, including how price classes map to CloudFront regions, go to [Amazon CloudFront Pricing](http://aws.amazon.com/cloudfront/pricing/)\.

 ## Alternate Domain Names \(CNAMEs\)<a name="StreamingDistValuesCNAME"></a>